sgabriel190/rpi-temperature-django/readme.md

 ```
     $ sudo celery -A temp_website -l info -n worker
 ```
 It is possible to have more than one worker on the machine.
-Run the previous command with a different number name for the “-n” argument.
+Run the previous command with a different name for the “-n” argument.
 The workers will automatically synchronize.

 Run the django project from the app folder with:
 ```